SteelCompendium/data-md-dse/Bestiary/Monsters/Lizardfolks/Statblocks/Lizardfolk Deathrex.md

           duplicate in the space they started in.
 The duplicate acts on the deathrex's turn and has the deathrex's characteristics, but has 10 Stamina and no villain actions.
+  - type: feature
+    feature_type: ability
+    keywords:
+      - Area
+    usage: "-"
+    distance: 10 burst
+    target: Self and each ally in the area
+    effects:
+      - name: Effect
+        effect: Each target moves up to their speed.
+Until the end of the encounter, whenever a creature comes adjacent to a target or starts their turn there, the target can make a free strike against them.
 ~~~